Fredtonyvel/Tutorial2/README.md

 # Tutorial2
 For merging and branching

-Hi, I am your clone!
+TonyAntClone --> Hi, I am your clone!